Back to the Hanfu-ture: Young Chinese revive ancient fashion

 There is some way earlier than the fashion reaches mainstream reputation in China.

-In March, two students in Shijiazhuang Medical College in northern China were reportedly threatened with expulsion for carrying the clothing to highschool.
+In March, two students at Shijiazhuang Medical College in northern China were reportedly threatened with expulsion for carrying the clothing to high school.

-Others say they’re deterred by means of the peculiar looks they get while wearing hanfu in public.
+Others say they’re deterred using the peculiar looks they get while wearing hanfu in public.

 “I was very embarrassed to wear (hanfu) out,” screenwriter Cheng Xia informed AFP.

-The 37-yr-old stated she overcame her reservations after going out dressed in a full outfit ultimate year.
+The 37-year-old stated she overcame her reservations after wearing a full outfit last year.